How Long Can You Leave Your Cat With an Automatic Feeder?

 While all three of the experts I talked to agree that automatic feeders are wonderful tools, they disagree on exactly how long you should actually leave your cat alone with one.

-“I’d say it depends on the cat,” says Tamburo.
+“I’d say it depends on the cat,” Tamburo says.
 “If it’s an older cat that sleeps all day and is used to you being gone a lot [because you work outside the home], a day or two is probably fine.
 But no longer.”

 There’s also the issue of hydration.
 What if your cat turns over their water bowl?
 Even water fountains can clog or run dry or lose power.
 Cats are notoriously bad drinkers already, and dehydration can have serious health implications, especially in older cats with kidney issues.
-Dehydration mixed with the stress of being left alone for too long can even lead to issues like crystals in the urine, which can sometimes require surgery to fix (two surgeries in the case of my cat Yoshi).
+Dehydration mixed with the stress of being left alone for too long can even lead to issues like UTIs or bladder stones, which can sometimes require surgery to fix (two surgeries in the case of my former cat Yoshi).

 Like all machines, automatic feeders can also break down.
 And then what is your cat supposed to do then?
 Starve until you get home?

 And what if you have multiple cats?
-Food is a resource and resource guarding can turn your cats against each other, especially if one cat is hogging the feeder so the others are unable to get their fair share.
+Food is a resource, and resource guarding can turn your cats against each other, especially if one cat is hogging the feeder from the others.
 Even if you have multiple feeders running at the same time, fights could still break out over who gets access to which feeder when, especially if it’s been a few days and one of the cats is starting to feel a little desperate.

 Automatic feeders also do nothing to ensure your cat’s overall safety.
-What if they get sick or injured or stuck in the closet?
+What if they get sick or injured or stuck somewhere tricky?

-Of course, if you’re still determined to leave your cat alone for a long weekend — which I’m sure at least some of you reading this article are — at least make sure you are taking additional steps to ensure they are as safe and comfortable as possible.
+Of course, if you need to leave your cat home alone for a couple days with the automatic feeder, make sure you are taking additional steps to ensure they are as safe and comfortable as possible.

-Me, I’ll probably stick with manual feeding.
+Personally, I’ll probably stick with manual feeding.
 At least for now.
-My cat is a toothless 18 year old who only eats wet food and although there are wet food automatic feeders on the market, they seem fussy and hard to clean.
-That said, I do like the idea of feeding her five small meals per day as opposed to two large ones.
-But I work from home, so that’s a change I can implement without spending a bunch of money on a bulky automatic feeder.
+My cat is a toothless 18 year old who only eats wet food.
+Although there are wet-food automatic feeders opens in new tab on the market, I’m afraid I’d find them to fussy and hard to clean.
+That said, I like the idea of feeding her five small meals per day as opposed to two large ones.
+But I work from home, so that’s a change I can implement without the feeder.

 Then again, it could be nice to have one as a backup.
 You know, in case I have to be away from the apartment suddenly.
-Or if the friend who said they would watch my cat changes their mind at the last minute — as happened to me recently — and I am left with the choice of either cancelling my trip, which isn’t always possible, or leaving my cat alone for a day.
+Or if the friend who said they would watch my cat changes their mind at the last minute — as happened to me recently.

-Two days, though, I don’t think I could do it.
-My cat would probably survive, but she wouldn’t be happy.
+I don’t think I could leave my cat without human contact for more than a day, though.
+She would probably survive, but she wouldn’t be happy.
 We play together and cuddle and take a nap together every day after lunch.
-The last time I went out of town, my cat sitter didn’t spend nights at the apartment like they said they would and when I returned home, my poor cat was desperate for attention.
+The last time I went out of town, my cat sitter didn’t spend nights at the apartment as promised.
+When I returned home, my poor cat was desperate for attention.
 I’d hate to do that to her again.
-The convenience, for me, just isn’t worth it.
+For me, the convenience just isn’t worth it — but to each cat parent their own!